elainebroche-dev/anagram/README.md

 - Click the "Code" button to the right of the screen, click HTTPs and copy the link there
 - Open a GitBash terminal and navigate to the directory where you want to locate the clone
 - On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process
+- Changes made to the local clone can be pushed back to the repository using the following commands :

+  - git add *filenames*  (or "." to add all changed files)
+  - git commit -m *"text message describing changes"*
+  - git push

+- N.B.
+Any changes pushed to the master branch will take effect on the live project

 ## Credits